PavolUlicny/Local-AI-Agent/README.md

 - Each topic retains a list of `(user, assistant)` turns.
 - On each new query, `_select_topic` attempts to classify relationship (FOLLOW_UP / EXPAND / NEW_TOPIC) via a dedicated chain.
 If no sufficiently overlapping keywords, a new topic begins.
+- A semantic embedding (default: `embeddinggemma:300m`) is blended into each topic so cosine similarity can rescue related follow-ups even when keywords diverge.
 - Topics exceeding `MAX_TOPICS` are pruned FIFO.
 - Turn history per topic is trimmed to `max_context_turns * 2` preserving a sliding window.
 - Keywords aggregated from user query, assistant answer, and truncated search result text; pruned to `MAX_TOPIC_KEYWORDS` by frequency ordering.
+- Search result snippets and follow-up queries also leverage embeddings: high-similarity snippets can bypass the LLM relevance gate, while clearly off-topic query suggestions are dropped before invoking the classifier.

 ## Search Strategy & Filtering